 Housing at Astrid Fagræus laboratory

-All monkeys at the AFL are kept in cages at least two metres high, and the smallest cage size for a pair of monkeys is four cubic metres, while the largest cages measure around 50 cubic metres and are 3.7 metres high.
+All of the monkeys at Astrid Fagræu's laboratory (KM-F) have a good and stimulating environment in cages and aviaries.
 The cages are designed to give the monkeys the greatest possible scope to move around, jump, climb and adopt any conceivable body position without hindrance.
 Ropes, swings, shelves, climbing frames, hay-filled nests and so on are used to increase the useable area and make the entire volume of the cage available to them.

 Monkeys need a sense of control